giantswarm/fmt/go/general_style_guide.md

 is then easier and one can execute a single specific test case from within table if needed.

-In table-driven tests the fields of test case struct must be exported for improved readability.
+In table-driven tests the fields of test case struct must be unexported as it's common practice and makes semantically more sense.
+When iterating test cases, it's common pattern to use `tc` as variable name for current element.

 Description field must start with `case n` where `n` is the index of the test starting from 0.